 - 3. You can grant or revoke the following authorizations: - SELECT, INSERT, UPDATE, DELETE and ALL on Tables and Views.
 The ALL authorization is equivalent to the SELECT, INSERT, UPDATE, and DELETE privileges.
-It does NOT include ALTER, INDEX, or REFERENCES. - EXECUTE on Packages - Use the GRANT option on all the above authorizations: - 4.
-All grants and revokes are executed with the SQLMSTR connect ID. - 5.
-When granting EXECUTE on packages, the "SQLMSTR" ID must have the RUN privilege with GRANT option in order to do the GRANT. - 6.
+It does NOT include ALTER, INDEX, or REFERENCES. - EXECUTE on Packages - Use the GRANT option on all the above authorizations. - 4.
+All grants and revokes are executed with the Control Center DBA connect ID. - 5.
+When granting EXECUTE on packages, the Control Center DBA ID must have the RUN privilege with GRANT option in order to do the GRANT. - 6.
 You cannot grant referential constraint privileges. - 7.
-The tool will not affect any current authorizations recorded in SYSTEM.SYSTABAUTH and SYSTEM.SYSPROGAUTH, since the "SQLMSTR" ID grants all privileges.
-As you build your authorization scheme and issue grants using the tool, remove old or non-SQLMSTR grants as appropriate.
+The tool will not affect any current authorizations recorded in SYSTEM.SYSTABAUTH and SYSTEM.SYSPROGAUTH, since the Control Center DBA ID grants all privileges.
+As you build your authorization scheme and issue grants using the tool, remove old SQLMSTR grants (if you are migrating your Control Center to Version 7.3 or later), or non-Control Center DBA grants as appropriate.